Winter isn’t the season where our gardens bear the most flowers, but it still has every chance of boasting very nice colors with berry shrubs.

 - Holly will surprise you with its unique flowers and bright red berries, and give you the chance to create surprising decorations during feast days.

 - Mahonia will illuminate your shrub beds with magnificent yellow clusters.
+Only shrub from this list with edible berries, with those of the strawberry tree below.

 - Hawthorn will seduce you with its berries and leaves of various colors.